 Businesses must prepare tax reporting forms for all of their employees as part of their tax filing obligations.
-Generally, W-2 forms are used for full-time workers and the 1099-MISC is used for contractors and other non-employees.
+Generally, W-2 forms are used for full-time workers and Form 1099-NEC is used for contractors and other non-employees.
 Businesses must also file a Form W-3 or Form 1096 as a summary of their W-2 and 1099 reporting unless they file the documents online.

-For the 2019 tax year, employers must provide employees with a W-2 by Jan.
-31, 2020.
-The same deadline applies for completing and providing the 1099-MISC.
-Both W-3 and 1096 summation forms are also due to the appropriate government agency by Jan.
-31, 2020, unless you file online.
+For the 2020 tax year, employers must provide employees with a Form W-2 by February 1, 2021.
+The same deadline applies for completing and providing the 1099-NEC.
+Both W-3 and 1096 summation forms are also due to the appropriate government agency by February 1, 2021, unless you file online.

 The reporting deadlines and the date for submitting forms to employees are the same.
 Try to give forms to employees and non-employees before the end of January so there is time for any errors to be corrected.